Applying to Seton Hall Law

 Once you’ve researched and chosen the best schools that match your academic interests and career goals, it’s time to prepare for law school applications.
-Prospective law students should set up a Law School Admissions Council (LSAC) account as the central hub to streamline your application process, including the submission of letters of recommendation (LOR) and maintaining your LSAT score history.
+Prospective law students should set up a Law School Admissions Council (LSAC) account as the central hub to streamline your application process, including the submission of letters of recommendation (LOR) and maintaining your LSAT or GRE score history.
 All law school applications are hosted within the LSAC portal and allow you to submit commonly asked questions and data across multiple college and university applications.

 Applying to Law School

 After completing the LSAC account registration, focus on organizing required materials and paperwork to complete the application process:

 A completed and signed Application for Admission, which includes a required personal statement, activity/extracurricular list and resume.
 Personal statements are a strong platform for law school applicants to showcase their passion and qualifications to the admissions committee.
 Read our tips for writing a strong personal statement.

 If you have taken the LSAT, a current Credential Assembly Service (CAS) file consisting of a recent LSAT score (taken within the last five years) and all academic transcripts.
 If you have taken the GRE and wish to submit your score, a recent GRE score (taken within the last five years) through ETS by selecting Seton Hall Law as a recipient, as well as a CAS file with all academic transcripts.
 If you haven't already taken the LSAT, be sure you are registered and ready to go for the test date of your choice.
 Registering early will ensure that you are placed at the testing center of your choice.
 Looking for free test prep?
 Check out Khan Academy Official LSAT Prep.
 Khan academy also offers free GRE test prep for quantitative reasoning.